greymass/anchor/README.md

 - **MacOS User**: Download either the DMG (`eos-voter-***.dmg`) or ZIP (`eos-voter-***-mac.zip`) file.
 - **Windows User**: Download the EXE (`eos-voter-***.exe`) file.
 - **Linux User**: Download either the SNAP (`eos-voter-***-_amd64.snap`) or DEB (`eos-voter-***-_amd64.deb`) file

+### Security: Private Keys

+When using `eos-voter`, all transactions are signed within the application and your key is never transmitted.
+If a local wallet password is specified, the application will also save and encrypt your key for future use, using AES-256 encryption.
+The current password/key encryption scheme can [currently be found here](https://github.com/aaroncox/eos-voter/blob/master/app/shared/actions/wallet.js#L71-L86).

 ### Build it yourself